foorilla/allinfosecnews_sources/README.md

-# all InfoSec news (allinfosecnews.com) - Sources
+# all InfoSec news - Sources

 A list of online news & info sources in the InfoSec/Cybersecurity space with their website + RSS feed.
+This is an extract of all the sources aggregated from on the allinfosecnews.com website.

 ## Contents